 Before applying to any job:

-4. Check age limits — most WHVs have strict upper age limits (30 or 35)
+- Check age limits - most WHVs have strict upper age limits (30 or 35), checked at the time of application, not entry

 The non-EU path to Alpine seasonal work is more complex but entirely realistic for workers from Australia, Canada, New Zealand, Japan, South Korea, and most of Latin America.
 Start the paperwork early, target the right country for your nationality, and the Alps are genuinely within reach.